The secrets of integrating design into the Agile process.

 - Customers are more involved.
 They can provide teams with valuable feedback at all process’ stages.

 - Regular feedback helps to stay motivated and more productive.
-This actually accelerates team morale.
+This accelerates team morale.

 Agile methodology design conditions